jermsmit/jermsmit/README.md

 ## 🧭 About Me

-I'm a **proven IT leader with 20+ years of experience** in enterprise infrastructure, cloud platforms, and global team leadership — including 10+ years managing distributed teams in regulated Life Sciences SaaS environments.
+I'm a **proven IT leader with 20+ years of experience** in enterprise infrastructure, cloud platforms, and global team leadership, including 10+ years managing distributed teams in regulated Life Sciences SaaS environments.

-Currently serving as **Senior Manager of IT** at Sparta Systems (a Honeywell Company), where I lead global infrastructure, cybersecurity, platform engineering, and digital transformation initiatives.
-I thrive at the intersection of people, process, and technology — building high-performing teams, driving operational excellence, and aligning IT execution to business strategy.
+Currently serving as **Senior Manager in IT** at Sparta Systems (a Honeywell Company), where I lead global infrastructure, cybersecurity, platform engineering, and digital transformation initiatives.
+I thrive at the intersection of people, process, and technology building high-performing teams, driving operational excellence, and aligning IT execution to business strategy.

 When I'm not leading teams or architecting infrastructure, I write about enterprise tech at **[jermsmit.com](https://jermsmit.com)** covering cloud, virtualization, security, and disaster recovery since 2007.